 Today, my goals are not as speedy, but they’re no less “over the top” and I am always heartened when I visit schools where students can articulate their goals and can share how they’re working toward achievement.

-In the current version of ST Math, the primary metric is percent progress.
-Students across the country are recognized on class bulletin boards and in school assemblies for achieving a targeted progress percentage, whether that’s 25% per quarter, or 70% by spring break, or 100% by the end of the school year.
+In the previous version of ST Math, the primary metric was percent progress.
+Students across the country were recognized on class bulletin boards and in school assemblies for achieving a targeted progress percentage, whether that’s 25% per quarter, or 70% by spring break, or 100% by the end of the school year.
 These celebrations are wonderful and the sense of pride that students have in this accomplishment is evident by their smiles.

 However, focusing on one single metric for all students can be exclusionary.
 Sometimes a one-size-fits-all goal centers too much on extrinsic motivation.